 Cholesterol is not a menace.
 It is a damage marker.
 High cholesterol does NOT cause poor health.
 It is failing health that causes high cholesterol.
 Cholesterol repairs.
 That’s why it goes up when you are not well.
 Think about it: why would body make a substance that keeps on killing us?
 If that’s the case wouldn’t all be dead by now.

 Here are three success stories on how to lower cholesterol naturally, without prescription medication or liposuction (just joking).

 Emily was a 54-year old woman with good eating habits and a slim built, but her doctor insisted she needed to lower her cholesterol.
 She did not know how to go about it since she already was doing everything possible: she ate a healthy low fat diet walked a lot and did yoga.
 Apparently that effort wasn’t sufficient.
 Her numbers were high, and climbing.

 I carefully looked at Emily’s diet diary and lifestyle habits.
 Immediately some negative patterns became evident.

-- monotonous diet,
+- eating a monotonous diet,

-- insufficient vegetables, and
+- had insufficient vegetables, and

-- wrong exercise type
+- engaged in wrong exercise type

 Dave’s reasons for high cholesterol

-- irregular eating,
+- had irregular eating “schedule”,